 A carry over policy also looks good on paper and will be appreciated by your employees.
 As we’ve covered before in the Hezum blog, creating a great company culture is about showing your employees recognition, implementing generous but fair policies such as paternity leave, and throwing in perks such as duvet days.
 It won’t hurt either when you’re trying to attract new quality candidates to your vacancies.

-The cons of NOT allowing staff to carry over their holiday
+The cons of NOT allowing staff to carry over their vacation

 So what does a typical scenario look like if you don’t offer a carry over policy?
 If this is your current position on the issue, you might have found that come December you have some pretty tricky conversations with some of your employees - especially if your policy has not been properly communicated.
 It’s back to that old new starter and first day checklist again and your friendly HR department’s periodic reminders!